Solar + EV: Drive on Sunshine, Save Big Bucks

 Oil has really been the only option for most people for a long time, but it’s destructive to extract and consume our ultimately finite reserves.
 In the last decade, the market has changed course toward a cleaner, more efficient solution that saves money: Electric transportation.

 Indeed, the shift in America’s auto market has already begun.
 The concept is proven – the technology works, and is only getting better.

 Electric vehicles have inherent advantages in efficiency and torque over gas-powered vehicles.
 Energy storage-to-torque on an EV platform is above 90 percent efficient, compared to less than 35 percent for internal combustion engines.
 EVs don’t need gears – all their torque is available, all the time.
 Let’s just say, EVs are quick.

 Though speedy, EVs are far more peaceful than cars with internal combustion engines, which are basically experiencing a bunch of explosions under the hood.
-They have about 100x fewer moving parts, the absence of which results in far less maintenance needs.
+They have about 100x fewer moving parts, the absence of which results in far less maintenance needs and lower service costs.
 No more thrown belts, blown gaskets, cracked cylinder heads, or spun rods.
 No more oil changes.